Continuing my hunt for the mysterious Yakuza, KK at Onomichi’s Senkoji Temple!

 What did it all mean?
 And again, just who was KK?
-Was he really a Yazaku in hiding, as I suspected while hunting for the second clue?
-Perhaps if I were to make another trip to Onomichi, I’d find my much needed answer.
+Was he really a Yazaku in hiding, If I were to make another trip to Onomichi, would I find my much-needed answer?

 This is, obviously, my attempt at a fun write-up of my Yakuza 6 fanboy visit to Onomichi.
 “Meow” was actually the mascot for an app (I think) that I encountered at Fukuyama Castle right before heading to Onomichi.